MrPerry365/readme-generator-pro/README.md

 - [questions](#questions),

 ## Installation
-node, npm - inquirer
+node, npm inquirer

 ## Usage
-This saves you time and provides consistency to all your README.md's for your projects
+saves you time while keeping the README.md files for your pojects consistant

 ## Contributors
-None
+no

 ## License
 ### MIT